touche-webis-de/touche-code/clef24/human-value-detection/approaches/random-baseline/README.md

 ## Develop your own approach
-- See the [random-baseline-notebook](../random-baseline-notebook/) if you prefer to work with notebooks instead of plain Python
+- See the [random-baseline-notebook](../random-baseline-notebook/) if you prefer to work with notebooks instead of plain Python scripts
-- Modify the `predict` function
+- Modify "Setup" and "Prediction"
 - At the start of the [Dockerfile](Dockerfile) is an alternative `FROM` instruction to use PyTorch and GPUs (works with TIRA)
 - You can integrate our [model_downloader](../model-downloader/) to download models from Hugging Face Hub